graalvm/workshops/native-image/what-the-dickens/README.md

 This causes the static initializer of classes `com.example.DickensController` and several of the classes in the `rita` package to be run when Native Image builds the native executable.

-You no longer need the Native Image configuration files you created in the first step, so go ahead and remove the _src/main/resources/META-INF/native-image/_ directory.

 Now run the Maven build using the profile again, as below:

 ![](images/RMIL_Technology_Laptop_Bark_RGB_50.png#input)